sammusaev/ClubSys/README.md

-# ClubSys - A Varsity Club Management Prototype
+# ClubSys - Varsity Club Management with Winforms

 ### Description
 ClubSys is a prototype varsity club management platform  and centers around three types of users with varying user accesses.
 The project was created with aims of exploring and utilizing the fundamentals of OOP & DBMS concepts.